Mexican blind lizard: Etymology

 Although early authors did not discuss the etymology, the generic name, Anelytropsis, is presumed to be based on the Greek words: ana = up opon; elytron = shield; ops = eye, in reference to the eyes which are concealed by ocular scales.
 The trivial name or specific epithet, papillosus, is Latin and refers to the minute papillae present on the scales in the anterior areas of the mouth and nose (rostral scale, first labial scale, and loreal).

 Description

 The Mexican blind lizard is a limbless lizard, adapted for burrowing.
 The head is discernible from the cylindrical body by only a slightly greater width.
 There are no ear openings and each eye is entirely concealed under a single ocular plate.
 There are three large plates on the top of the head.
-The scales on the body are "scinciod", smooth with rounded edges, and may occur in even or odd numbered rows.
+The scales on the body are "scincoid", smooth with rounded edges, and may occur in even or odd numbered rows.
 It is a small species, ranging 20 - 50 cm. in total length.
 The tail is about one fourth of the total length of the lizard.
 Anelytropsis are brownish to flesh-colored, with some individuals exhibiting patches of pale scales producing a faint piebald appearance.